Goal 13: Climate Action

 Meet Brazilian Street Artist, Speto

-Ahead of our newest collaboration, we caught up with this pioneer to talk about his artwork, inspirations and hopes for the future
+We caught up with this street art pioneer to talk about his inspiration, hopes for the future and #DontChooseExtinction artwork

 By Jessica Jurkschat